Kara discography

-Kara have released nine studio albums (four in Korean and five in Japanese), eight compilation albums, seven extended plays, and twenty-eight singles.
+Kara has released nine studio albums (four in Korean and five in Japanese), eight compilation albums, seven extended plays, and twenty-eight singles.
 The group's debut studio album The First Blooming was released on March 29, 2007.
 They entered the Japanese music scene on August 5, 2010, with the Japanese version of "Mister".
 They also recorded soundtracks of various Korean and Japanese dramas.